 The Mint Hill community has roots that date all the way back to 1750, but the town itself did not incorporate until 1971.
 By 1985, a small group of citizens got together to form the Mint Hill Historical Society and help preserve the town’s past.
 The town played an important part in Mecklenburg County gold production during the 1800s, and the Historical Society offers tours of the old Surface Hill Gold Assay Office, as well as other buildings that tell the tales of Mint Hill’s earlier days.

 - Mint Hill has its own branch of the Public Library of Charlotte and Mecklenburg County

-- Safewise.com ranked Mint Hill as one of the 50 safest towns in North Carolina.
-It came in at number 13.
+- Alarms.org ranked Mint Hill as one of the 20 safest cities in North Carolina in 2021.

 - Education is important in Mint Hill, and its schools have achieved some pretty big accolades.
 Take Independence High School, for example.
 It is home to the Academy of International Studies sponsored by the Bill and Melinda Gates Foundation.
 In addition to academics, its varsity football team is one of the most famous in the nation and has turned out several pro and college athletes.

 While Mint Hill’s commercial district continues to grow and several plans for shopping and dining are in the works, the town remains largely residential.
 Luckily, its prime location just outside of Charlotte and other suburbs means there is still plenty to do without driving too far to get there.
 Shopping, culture, sports, and entertainment are all just a quick drive away.

 - Hawthorne's New York Pizza & Bar– New York-style pizza is popular in the Charlotte area, and one place where Mint Hill residents can count on ordering some of the best is Hawthorne’s New York Pizza & Bar.
 The restaurant offers wraps, salads, and pasta, in addition to great pies, and even has gluten-free options.